 Most sales reps make one dial and then give up.
 Marketing automation allows reps to launch prospecting sequences of emails, phone calls, and social touches.

 Another way marketing automation supports prospecting is by identifying who is coming to your website.
 Just like a rep makes 100 phone calls and gets 1-2 appointments, for every 100 people that come to your website, only 1 will fill out a form to identify themselves.
 The good news is that marketing automation can use visitor ID technology to identify companies coming to your website.
 Sales teams can use this intel to target their prospecting efforts.

 When we meet with our strategic clients for Marketing Strategy Reviews each quarter (think QBR’s) everyone wants to know about the results.
 Marketing automation makes it easier to measure results.
 Instead of looking at the website forms, search engine analytics, social analytics, and email platforms separately, all of your data is stored in one place.
 This makes it easy to identify what’s working and what’s not.

-Which Marketing Automation System Should We Choose?
+Which Sales and Marketing Automation System Should We Choose?

-There are many items to consider when choosing a marketing automation platform.
+There are many items to consider when choosing a sales and marketing automation platform.
 You need to consider your goals and your budget.
 Many platforms are targeted at enterprise clients.
 As a local business, I’d recommend looking for a platform targeted at the “M” side of SMB’s.
 Our team at Convergo supports two great platforms: HubSpot and SharpSpring.
-Each has their strengths.
+Each has its strengths.
 We’d be happy to discuss the differences.

 If you don’t have a marketing automation platform, you should consider getting one.
 Before you do, make sure you have a marketing and sales enablement game plan.
 Your plan will define what you need out of your marketing automation platform.